Skip navigation

 • Operational errors;

-• Compliance issues identified by the Custodian; and
+• Compliance issues identified by the Custodian; and/or

 • Performance.

-1. The Investment Office engages in regular dialogue with its Asset Managers on investment matters as the need arises.
+1. The Investment Office engages in regular dialogue with its Asset Managers on investment matters and may conduct regular, periodic on-site examinations on such matters as the need arises.
 These matters would include:

 • Assistance with administrative issues generally;